-In my work I develop and explore the implications of the idea that judgment is a free act of mind.
-I do so in three different areas: epistemology - in particular, skepticism, perception and objective representation – interpersonal relations, and aesthetics.
-I take my point of orientation from Kant, and so consequently much of my work is either chiefly about Kant or draws its inspiration from him.
-I am interested also in German Idealism, Early Modern Philosophy, and Wittgenstein.
-Currently, I am working on papers on the autonomy of judgment, on the nature of first and second person forms of thought and language, and on the exemplary character of aesthetic judgment.
-Among my papers: “Kant on Beauty and the Normative Force of Feeling” in Philosophical Topics, v.
+Arata Hamawaki develops and explores the implications of the idea that judgment is a free act of mind.
+He does so in three different areas: epistemology - in particular, skepticism; perception and objective representation – interpersonal relations; and aesthetics.
+He takes his point of orientation from Kant, and so consequently much of his work is either chiefly about Kant or draws its inspiration from him.
+He is also interested in German idealism, early modern philosophy, and Wittgenstein.
+Currently, he is working on papers on the autonomy of judgment, on the nature of first and second person forms of thought and language, and on the exemplary character of aesthetic judgment.
+Among his papers are “Kant on Beauty and the Normative Force of Feeling” in Philosophical Topics, v.
 34, n.
-1-2, 2006; “Teaching and Learning in Philosophical Investigations”, Jolley, ed., Key Concepts: Wittgenstein’s Philosophical Investigations, Acumen, 2009; “Cavell, Skepticism and the Idea of Philosophical Criticism” (forthcoming in Conant and Kern, eds., Skepticism in Context); "Transcendental Argument, Rational Necessity, and the Activity of Judgment" (forthcoming); “In Search of the Plain and the Philosophical: Skepticism, Transcendence and Self-Knowledge” (ms);; “The Autonomy of Judgment” (ms); “Stanley Cavell on the Condition of Modernism: External World, Other Minds, Art”(ms).
+1-2, 2006; “Teaching and Learning in Philosophical Investigations”, Jolley, ed., Key Concepts: Wittgenstein’s Philosophical Investigations, Acumen, 2009; “Cavell, Skepticism and the Idea of Philosophical Criticism” (forthcoming in Conant and Kern, eds., Skepticism in Context); "Transcendental Argument, Rational Necessity, and the Activity of Judgment" (forthcoming); “In Search of the Plain and the Philosophical: Skepticism, Transcendence and Self-Knowledge” (ms); “The Autonomy of Judgment” (ms); “Stanley Cavell on the Condition of Modernism: External World, Other Minds, Art”(ms).

 epistemology, aesthetics, perception, German idealism, early modern philosophy